sysbiolab/PathwaySpace/README.md

 For detailed documentation and usage examples, see the [package's vignettes and workflows](https://sysbiolab.github.io/PathwaySpace/get-started.html).

-*PathwaySpace* could have various applications, such as visualizing network data in a graphical format that highlights the relationships and signal strengths between vertices.
+*PathwaySpace* could have various applications, such as highlighting relationships and signal strengths between network vertices, visualizing sparse feature sets on large graphs, and exploring signal patterns in spatial transcriptomics.

 ### Installation in R (>=4.4)